raybanabhi/rearc-app/README.md

      - Execute terraform apply automatically post-merge.

 ## Application Deployment on EKS
-The application was deployed using Helm and Helmfile for streamlined management.
+The application was deployed using Helm and Helmfile for streamlined management [Link](https://github.com/raybanabhi/rearc-app).

 **Key Features**
 1. **Dedicated Repository:** Deployment-specific code is maintained in a separate repository.